CNS-OIST/NeuroMaC/doc/source/docu.rst

 User manual
 ===========

-The vast majority of end-users does not need to modify the core \
-framework.
-These users need to provide two files only.
-One in which \
-the brain volume to simulate is described and one in which the \
+Users need to write two files: one describing the simulated volume and one containing the growth-rules.

-growth-rules are expressed.
+In this section we outline how to write both.
+Although, it is strongly recommended not to start either file from scratch but by modifying one of the examples (:ref:`examples`).

 .. _config-file: